jhthompson/bg-hoard/nx-notes.md

 - consistent coding practices
 - linting, schematics (ex. run this generator, and it will make all code changes necessary when making a new app)

-- libraries are the main unit of work in nx repos
-  - granularity is at library level
-  - code boundary is at library level

 - workspace.json === angular.json
   - nx.json: tags, manual dependencies